aitechnav/continuous-integration-docker/pre-req/readme.md

 ```
 5. <a href="https://portal.aws.amazon.com/gp/aws/developer/registration/index.html?refid=em_127222&p=free&c=hp&z=1" target="_blank">Signup for AWS Account</a>

-6. Open this url https://github.com/aitechnav/continuous-integration-docker/  and click star and fork on the top right to confirm above steps completed.
+6. Open this url in new tab: https://github.com/aitechnav/continuous-integration-docker/  and click star and fork on the top right to confirm above steps completed.